PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 The following company certificate use cases are supported in this release:

-1. Certificate Distributor wants to publish a certificate.
+1. Certificate Provider wants to publish a certificate / Certificate Consumer wants to discover a published certificate.
-2. Certificate Receiver wants to request a certificate from a specific Certificate Distributor
+2. Certificate Consumer wants to request a certificate from a specific Certificate Provider
-3. Certificate Receiver wants to notify a Certificate Distributor of acceptance or rejection of a certificate published in #1 via a feedback message
+3. Certificate Consumer wants to notify a Certificate Provider of acceptance or rejection of a certificate published in #1 via a feedback message
-4. Certificate Distributor wants to notify a Certificate Receiver of the availability of a new available certificate (a new dataspace offer)

 For avoidance of the doubt, we are not replacing the existing publication semantic model.